Lawrenceville, New Jersey: Geography

 Lawrence Township is occasionally and mistakenly referred to as Lawrenceville.
 The confusion is partly caused because the local post office is located in the Lawrenceville CDP and the Postal Service once instructed Lawrence Township residents to use Lawrenceville, Princeton or Trenton as their mailing address.
 In 1973, voters approved a nonbinding referendum to petition the U.S. Postal Service to adopt a single municipal post office address known as Lawrenceville for the entire township; The effort failed.
 A township resident appeared before Township Council in July, 2007, to request to designate the 08648 ZIP code for Lawrence Township.
 Council approved a resolution in support of the request that was then forwarded to the U.S. Postal Service.
 Township officials had fought, off and on, for the change since 1969, when then-U.S. Rep. Frank Thompson tried unsuccessfully to convince U.S. Postal Service authorities to grant a Lawrence name tag for the entire township, according to a letter on file at the Municipal Clerk's Office.
 The United States Postal Service notified the township authorities in October 2007 that the preferred designation for the 08648 would be changed to "Lawrence Township".

 Lawrenceville is equidistant between Trenton and Princeton, New Jersey, and approximately fifteen miles closer to Philadelphia than to New York City.
 Major transportation corridors have passed through Lawrenceville since the town's inception, including the King's Highway, which in the 18th century approximated today's U.S. Route 206.
 The predominant highway and commercial corridor through Lawrence Township is U.S. Route 1, southeast of Lawrenceville.

 According to the U.S. Census Bureau, the Lawrenceville CDP has a total area of 1.043 mi2, including 1.042 mi2 of land and 0.001 mi2 of water (0.09%).
 The community is drained by tributaries of Shipetaukin Creek, a southeast-flowing tributary of Assunpink Creek within the Delaware River watershed.

 Demographics

+Lawrenceville appeared as an unincorporated community in the 1950 U.S. census.
+It did not appear in subsequent censuses until it was listed as a census designated place in the 1990 U.S. census.